CIS192/website/src/pages/nlp_homework/index.md

 **TODO:** Implement the `get_counts()` function, which takes in the list of n-grams and returns the frequency distribution of the n-grams.

+*Hint:* The `defaultdict` with a bunch of `lambda` functions may be hard to interpret when `print`-ing.
+I would recommended casting the `defaultdict` to a regular `dict` to make this cleaner and easier to read.

 ### Section 4: Generating Words By Sampling

 Now, it's time for the moment of truth: using our distribution of frequencies to select the next word given some context.